-This easy Instant Pot Pasta Sauce has a deep, rich, all day simmered flavour, but it takes just 25 minutes in your pressure cooker.
+This easy Instant Pot Pasta Sauce has a deep, rich, all day simmered flavor, but takes just 25 minutes in your pressure cooker.
 Loaded with veggies, this healthy tomato sauce is vegetarian and easily made vegan.
 Perfect for spaghetti, lasagna, and other pasta dishes.

 This post contains affiliate links.
 As an Amazon associate, I earn from qualifying purchases.

 For the longest time I couldn't understand the appeal of making homemade pasta sauce.
 I mean, what's the point when you could crack the lid on a perfectly delicious jar of marinara sauce and call it a day?